pkane2001/DeltaWave/docs/pages/mydoc/mydoc_supported_features.md

 Features      | Notes
 --------------|-----------
-Reads WAV, FLAC, DSD files | Supports 16, 24, 32 bit WAV and FLAC files, as well as various DSF files with DSD64, DSD128, and DSD256 format
+Reads WAV, FLAC, DSD, AIFF, MP3, AAC files | Supports 16, 24, 32 and 64 bit WAV and FLAC files, as well as various DSF files with DSD64, DSD128, and DSD256 format, Apple Losseless as well as MP3 lossy formats
 Level differences | Accurately computes and corrects for level differences between files Phase correction | Determines and corrects for fractional phase offset down to 1/1000 of a sample Clock Drift correction | Determines and corrects for clock drift between two files